Labour market participation refers to people of working age who are economically active i.e. either in work or actively looking for work.

 This increases the benefits of working and increases the incentive to join the workforce, rather than stay on benefits.
 It may encourage housewives to re-enter the labour market.
 With higher minimum wage they may be able to afford childcare.

-However, a higher minimum wage may result in less employment opportunities; employers may not be able to afford to pay the higher wages.
+However, a higher minimum wage may result in fewer employment opportunities; employers may not be able to afford to pay higher wages.
+It depends whether firms can afford to pay a higher minimum wage.
+Some studies suggest that firms can respond to higher minimum wage by increasing labour productivity.
+See: Pros and cons of raising the minimum wage

 2. Better / Subsidised Childcare Provision